 Seems like I have been talking with a number of younger folks who are figuring out what “Christian” dating means.
 This may, or may not be connected to our young adult fellowship being in the middle of a series which is looking at relationships which includes dating.
-A couple of weeks ago I started to write up what was to be a short post about dating and marriage based on my experience with Libby and many years serving college age students and young married couples.
+A couple of weeks ago I started to write up what was to be a short post about dating and marriage based on my 27 years of marriage to Libby until cancer took her and many years serving college age students and young married couples.
 There are so many interconnected issues.
 It was clear that it was going to be a bit before I posted anything.
 In the mean time, I thought it might be useful to suggest two books.
 UPDATE: make that three books.
 I would recommend reading the first two books as a pair because they compliment each other well.
 For folks in YAF… you would be welcome to borrow either of these books, just send me email.

 Dating and Waiting – William Risk